NYSEG AND RG&E ADVISE CONTRACTORS AND CUSTOMERS TO BE SAFE WHEN WORKING AND PLAYING OUTDOORS

 • Never climb on an electrical tower or utility pole.

 • Don’t play on or near pad-mounted transformers and never attempt to open them.

 Substations are dangerous.
 They are most often clearly marked with signs reading “DANGER, HIGH VOLTAGE WITHIN” or a similar warning.
 Take this warning seriously and never go near or into a substation.
 You could be injured or killed.

 If a kite, ball or flying disk should land in or near a substation or should a pet wander into a substation or climb a utility pole, call NYSEG or RG&E. We’ll gladly send a crew to get your property (or pet) – and there’s no charge.

 > Water and Electricity Don’t Mix

-Keep power tools away from water – rain, wet ground, swimming pools, sprinklers and garden hoses.
-Add weatherproof covers and GFCIs (ground-fault circuit interrupters) on outdoor electrical outlets to protect against electrical shock.
+Keep power tools and extension cords away from water – rain, wet ground, swimming pools, sprinklers and garden hoses.
+Have a licensed electrician add weatherproof covers and GFCIs (ground-fault circuit interrupters) on outdoor electrical outlets to protect against electrical shock.

 > Trees and Power Lines

 Leave the cutting and pruning of trees near power lines to professionals.
 A tree or limb that comes in contact with a power line could be deadly.
 Also, take into account overhead power lines when planting trees.
 (For more information on planting the right tree, visit www.arborday.org or call 888.448.7337 .)